StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 \subsubsection{Theoretical Analysis}

-In this section, we will discuss two major questions: how much communication reduction WallFacer can bring compared with Ring Attention, and how much extra memory cost it comes with.
-During the analysis, we will employ a case study using the WallFacer system with an attention parallel size of $C$ = 4 on a llama-30B model, which consists of 64 layers.
-For this model, referred to as model M, the batch size = $B$ is set to 1, the sequence length = $N$ to 65, 536, the hidden dimension = $H$ to 6, 656, and the number of GPUs = $P$ to 64.
+During the analysis, we will employ a case study using the StarTrail system with an attention parallel size of $C$ = 4 on a llama-30B model, which consists of 64 layers.
+For this model, referred to as model M, the batch size = $B$ is set to 1, the sequence length = $N$ to 65536, the hidden dimension = $H$ to 6656, and the number of GPUs = $P$ to 64.
 Additionally, the computation will utilize bfloat16 precision.

 \textbf{Communication Analysis}.
 Let's analyze the communication overhead within one forward Transformer block on a single GPU.
 For Ring Attention, the communication is primarily due to the ring P2P loop.
-As the total number of iterations done is $P$, the total communication overhead can be calculated as:
+As the total number of iterations done is $P - 1$, the total communication overhead can be calculated as:

 and this overhead can be partially overlapped with the attention computation.